Why Are My Subway Tiles Cracking?

 Additional Installation Considerations

-Beyond the points mentioned above, proper installation also involves factors like allowing for proper curing time for the thinset and grout before using the tiled area, and following recommended layout patterns to avoid excessive cutting of tiles which can weaken them.
+Beyond the points mentioned above, proper installation also involves aspects such as allowing for proper curing time for the thinset and grout before using the tiled area, as well as following recommended layout patterns to prevent excessive cutting of tiles, which can weaken them.

 Movement and Stress